 I can afford to pay the debt in instalments

-If they refuse your offer of payment, you may need to consider increasing it, especially if the HCEO has already visited and taken control of your goods.
-You could also apply for a stay of execution.
+If they say no your offer of payment, you should think about offering more.
+Especially if the HCEO has visited and taken control of your goods.

 If you need help putting together a budget and working out what to offer to the HCEO, view our making a budget page.
+Or get in touch, we make a budget with you when you come to us for debt advice.

 What fees can High Court enforcement officers charge?